nidhig-dev/SBA_318_Express_Server/README.md

 - What could you have done differently during the planning stages of your project to make the execution easier?

     - I was manually checking in each admin method if the req.query.role is admin.
 I thought of adding middleware for the same at the end.
-If I had thought of it earlier, I could have save a lot of repeat code.
+If I had thought of it earlier, I could have save a lot of repeat code and time.

 - what would you add or change about your application if you had more time?